bleedmode/note/PRD.md

 # Task Management App PRD

 ## Overview
 A minimalist task management application with a focus on clean design and efficient task organization, featuring both task management and note-taking capabilities.
+The application uses Supabase for backend services including authentication, database storage, and real-time updates.

 ## Design Principles
 - Minimalist and clean interface